Background Image of birds flying on a purple background

 Hi!
 I'm Ishaa Vinod Chopra

 MSc.
-Candidate I Author I Artist I RECE I Social Justice Advocate
+Candidate I Author I RECE I Podcaster I Artist I Social Justice Advocate

-She continues to disseminate her work at academic conferences, such as those hosted by Children’s Mental Health Ontario (CMHO).
-Her writing, inspired by her Supervisor, Dr. Adam W.J.
+Her writing, inspired by her current Supervisor, Dr. Adam W.J.
 Davies, has appeared in AECEO’s eceLINK journal.
 She is the CEO and Founder of the Non-Profit Finding Order in Disorder Foundation, which seeks to explore projects such as hybrid podcasts, therapeutic dance and community engagement for mental well-being.

 "I realize that however far one attempts to flee, there is no place to escape from your own mind and thoughts.
 Wherever you go, your brain goes with you, your mind accompanies you.”